Rabbi

 Tahl, who was teaching biochemistry at Cornell University while working on her

-graduate degree., has shifted her direction and is now pursuing a degree in
+graduate degree., has shifted her direction and is now pursuing a cantorial

-Jewish Education at the Jewish Theological Seminary, in New York City.
-She is
+degree at the Jewish Theological Seminary, in New York City.
+She has two little

-She lives in New York City; a third son, Ilan (picture below), graduated the
+B.C., Canada; a third son, Ilan (picture below), graduated the school of Theatre

-school of Theatre and Film at Florida State University in Tallahassee.
-He is
+and Film at Florida State University in Tallahassee, and pursued his art at

-working hard at his chosen field, trying to "make it" in show business.
+his chosen field, working on "making it" in show business.

 Over the years, Rabbi Ben-Yehuda has been a member